sql-machine-learning/elasticdl/docs/designs/allreduce.md

 * Scaling up and down of the number of workers is as easy as reconstructing the underlying allreduce communicator and re-assigning the ranks among the workers.

+We'd like to support allreduce-based distributed training in ElasticDL so our users may obtain more efficient distributed training performance in certain use cases without having to worry about many challenges involved in performance tuning and resource allocation under parameter-server-based distributed training.

 In the following sections, we will explain the design of allreduce-based distributed training in ElasticDL in detail.

 For details on the existing technologies relevant to collective communications, please head over to the last section of this design doc.

 ## Design Components

+There are two major design components: the fault-tolerant allreduce implementation and support for allreduce-based training in ElasticDL.
+The next two sections will illustrate the details of these components.

 ### Fault-tolerant Allreduce Implementation